aio-libs/aiohttp/docs/multipart.rst

     if part.filename != 'secret.txt':
         continue

-If current body part doesn't matches your expectation and you want to skip it
+If current body part does not matches your expectation and you want to skip it
 - just continue a loop to start a next iteration of it.
 Here is where magic happens.
 Before fetching the next body part ``await reader.next()`` it ensures that the previous one was read completely.
-If it wasn't, all its content sends to the void in term to fetch the next part.
+If it was not, all its content sends to the void in term to fetch the next part.
 So you don't have to care about cleanup routines while you're within a loop.